Resources | Subject Notes | Economics | Lesson Plan

 Effectiveness in Meeting Objectives:

-The effectiveness of exchange rate policy in meeting macroeconomic objectives depends on the specific circumstances of each country.
+The effectiveness of exchange rate policies in meeting macroeconomic objectives depends on the specific circumstances of each country and the design of the policy.
 There is no one-size-fits-all solution.
-Each policy has its own advantages and disadvantages, and the choice of policy will depend on the country's priorities and its ability to manage the risks associated with each policy.
+Each policy has its own advantages and disadvantages, and the choice of policy involves trade-offs.
+A floating exchange rate is generally considered more effective in the long run for achieving sustainable economic growth, while a fixed exchange rate may be more appropriate for countries seeking to maintain price stability or reduce exchange rate risk.